lbarreraabarca/scala-spark-sql/README.md

-# Spark SQL Transform
+# Data crossing using spark SQL

+This application solve the use case when we have different files types such as csv, parquet or avro and we want to make data cross between them.
-This service allows read csv or parquet files and apply a spark sql transform.
-Then, this dataframe will store in csv or parquet files.
+This service allows read csv, parquet or avro files and apply a spark sql transform through a query.
+Then, this result will store in csv or parquet files.

+## Pre requirements
+You need to have installed the followings tools:

+- `java 11`
+- `mvn`
+- `spark`

-## Request
+## Payload
+When you run your application, you need to define your payload.
+This must be Base64 encoded and it must have the following fields.
+Also `query` field must be Base64 encoded.
+Some constraints, if you define a table in `query`, it's defined as an `inputTables[*].tableName`.

 ```json
 {
   "inputTables": [